srobo/team-emails/SR2022/2022-04-02-competition-details-reminder.md

 ## Media consent

 Before gaining access to the venue, everyone will need to sign a media consent form.
 These media consent forms allow us to use videos and photographs taken at the event for future marketing purposes.
-However, the process has changed slightly.

 [Download our Media Consent form](https://studentrobotics.org/resources/sr2022/media-consent.pdf)

 Please bring these forms with you to the competition.
-We will have spares at reception, but bringing completed forms will allow you, your competitors and guests to proceed through faster.
+Unlike in previous years, these forms do not need to be emailed in ahead of time.
+We will have spares at reception, but bringing completed forms will allow you, your competitors, and guests to proceed through faster.

 ## COVID Safety